panaverse/defi-dapps-solidity-smart-contracts/README.md

 [Polkastarter](https://polkastarter.com/)

-Project Part 1: How to Launch a IEO on Binance Lauchpad
+Project Part 1: How to Launch a IEO on Binance Launchpad

 [Read how to Lauch an IEO](https://appinventiv.com/blog/how-to-launch-an-ieo/)